Morehead Hill, a historic residential neighborhood located just south

 of downtown Durham, North Carolina.

 Certificate of Appropriateness (COA)

-application for the proposed Greystone Apartments (COA1400079) will be
+application for the proposed Greystone Apartments (COA1400079) was

 Morehead Hill Neighborhood Association hosted a potluck and business